Princess Olga Andreevna Romanoff

-Biography
+Princess Olga Andreevna Romanoff (О́льга Андре́евна Рома́нова; born 8 April 1950) is a British aristocrat and member of the House of Romanov.
+She is the grandniece of Nicholas II of Russia and Alexandra Feodorovna, the last emperor and empress of Russia.
+Princess Olga serves as the president of the Romanov Family Association, an organisation for descendants of the former Russian Imperial House.
+She is the owner of Provender House, a country house in Kent that she inherited from her mother's family.

+Early life and family

-Princess Olga is the youngest child of Prince Andrei Alexandrovich of Russia and the only one born of his second marriage in 1942, to Nadine Sylvia Ada McDougall (1908–2000), daughter of Lt.
-Col. Herbert McDougall.
+Princess Olga is the youngest child of Prince Andrei Alexandrovich of Russia and the only one born of his second marriage in 1942, to Nadine Sylvia Ada McDougall, daughter of Lt.
+Col. Herbert McDougall of Cawston Manor, member of the Clan MacDougall.
 Her father was the son of Grand Duke Alexander Mikhailovich of Russia, who belonged to a cadet branch of the Romanovs, and his wife Grand Duchess Xenia Alexandrovna, Tsar Nicholas II's sister.
-Olga Andreevna uses the English version of her family name, preferring 'Romanoff' to 'Romanova', the feminine form of her name in Russian.
+Olga Andreevna uses the English version of her family name, preferring "Romanoff" to "Romanova", the feminine form of her name in Russian.
 She is known by the title "Princess Olga Andreevna Romanoff".

+Educated in her mother's country house Provender, Faversham, Kent, England by private tutors, she was told of her family's tragic imperial heritage in pre-revolutionary Russia as a child by her exiled father.
+She was presented to society as a debutante in 1968 at a Regency-themed coming-out ball hosted by her parents.